GoogleCloudPlatform/cloud-hackathons/hacks/disneyland-on-gcp/README.md

 ### Introduction

+Our next task is help recommend attractions to travelers, and for that purpose we need to create embeddings of the descriptions of attractions.
-Set up semantic search capabilities in AlloyDB using Agent Platform integrations to enable recommendations.
+So, the goal of this challenge is to set up semantic search capabilities in AlloyDB using Agent Platform integrations to enable recommendations.

 ### Description

-To provide attraction recommendations, you need to create embeddings of attraction descriptions:
+To provide recommendations for attractions, you need to create embeddings for their descriptions:

 - Install the `vector` extension in AlloyDB.
 - Add a vector column called `embedding` to your `disneyland_attractions` table.